Grid4-Communications/netsapiens-loadgenerator/METRICS-IMPROVEMENTS.md

 ## Key Features

-### 1. **Incremental Parsing**
+### 1. **Last-Line-Only Parsing**
-- Tracks file position for each CSV file
+- Parses ONLY the last line from each file (most recent stats)
-- Only parses NEW lines added since last check
+- SIPp stats are cumulative, so last line contains all current metrics
-- Processes all new lines in each 10s interval (not just the last one)
+- Avoids parsing thousands of intermediate lines unnecessarily
-- Avoids re-reading entire files repeatedly
+- Dramatically reduces CPU usage (from parsing 800k+ lines to ~500 lines)

 ### 2. **Automatic File Cleanup**
 - Deletes CSV files not modified in 10 minutes (configurable)